hyekaljap/hyekaljap/README.md

 A passionate frontend developer from MALAYSIA
 ---------------------------------------------

 I/ve been learning programming for almost 3 years.
 Starting from HTML and develop an educational website for my school project on 2019.
-Currently I in UTM to continue my journey in programming life.
+Currently I'm in UTM to continue my journey in programming life.

 * 🌍  I'm based in MALAYSIA
 * ✉️  You can contact me at [haikaljapri8@gmail.com](mailto:haikaljapri8@gmail.com)